 Each Subsidiary invests primarily in the Grayscale Bitcoin Trust.
 The Market Opportunities Portfolio will invest in its Subsidiaries in a manner that is consistent with the limitations of the federal tax laws, rules and regulations that apply to the Market Opportunities Fund as a RIC under Subchapter M. However, the Market Opportunities Portfolio and each Subsidiary comply with the same fundamental investment restrictions on an aggregate basis, to the extent those restrictions are applicable to the investment activities of each Subsidiary.
 Each Subsidiary also complies with Section 17 of the 1940 Act relating to affiliated transactions and custody, and the Investment Adviser complies with Section 15 of the 1940 Act relating to investment advisory contracts with respect to the Subsidiaries.
 Unlike the Market Opportunities Fund, each Subsidiary does not, and will not, seek to qualify as a RIC.
-The Market Opportunities in securities or other assets that are primarily controlled by the Market Opportunities Portfolio does not intend to create or acquire primary control of any entity which primarily engages in investment activities in securities or other assets of the securities or other assets other than entities wholly-owned by the Market Opportunities Portfolio.
+The Market Opportunities robe offered or sold to other investors.
+The Subsidiaries include entities that engage in investment activities in securities or other assets that are primarily controlled by the Market Opportunities Portfolio does not intend to create or acquire primary control of any entity which primarily engages in investment activities in securities or other assets other than entities wholly-owned by the Market Opportunities Portfolio.